-However, early retirement — sans ramen — is probably within your reach.
-Achieving financial independence early involves a few different steps, all equally important.
-You’ll need to save, carefully calculate your retirement needs, and step up your investments.
+However, early retirement — sans ramen — could be within your reach.
+Achieving financial independence early involves a few different steps: saving, carefully calculating your retirement needs, and potentially stepping up your investments.
 Success involves a combination of dogged perseverance and on-point strategy — but with the right plan, you can get it all done way before your first letter from the AARP ever comes in the mail.

 What Do You Want Out of Retirement?

 Retirement looks a bit different for everyone.
-The very first step to planning it out is figuring out what kind of lifestyle you’d like once you leave the workplace.
+What kind of lifestyle would you like once you leave the workplace?

 Are you hoping to travel, or would you rather stay quietly at home?
 Do you expect to have dependents — maybe children who want to go to college or parents who need a hand with medical expenses?
 Do you plan to live in a high-cost-of-living area, or would you rather settle down someplace cheaper?

-If you’re married, these are questions you should be thinking about with your spouse.
-Based on what you decide, you’ll know what you should be planning for.
+If you’re married, these are questions your spouse will have input on.
+Based on what you decide, you’ll know what target you're aiming for.